 The B.A. exit exam includes two basic sections: a written exam and an oral exam during the final exam period (May and December).

-Dates for the Exit Exam will be available closer to the time.
+Dates for the Exit Exam are available here.

 Practice materials are available for this exam through a closed Google Classroom.
 For registration information contact Magnuczné dr. Godó Ágnes (agnes.magnuczne@uni-miskolc.hu).